 Disaster Legal Services

-Free legal services are available for low-income survivors of Hurricane Florence.
+Free legal services are available for low-income survivors of a disaster.
 Attorneys may be able to assist survivors with disaster-related legal matters.
 Call the Disaster Legal Services Hotline at 833-242-3549.

 If you need help with your insurance claim or settlements, call the NC Department of Insurance at 855-408-1212.
 For more information, go to NCHurriClaims.com.